ckipp01/tooling-talks/process.md

 3. The interview itself will be conducted via [squadcast](https://squadcast.fm/), which is (browser based) tool that ensures your audio is first recorded locally and then stored rather than streamed to a tool like Zoom and then captured.
-This gives me two seperate audio tracks which is much easier to edit.
+This gives me two separate audio tracks which is much easier to edit.

 4. After the stream the recordings will be edited and put up to be distributed